Vectorredz/cs32-mp1/DETAILS.md

 #### Struct: `Level`
 It has two _(2)_ pointers `up` and `down` that helps navigates the _succeeding_ and _preceeding_ levels in vertical direction.\
-Each levels have `SkipNode` fields `headSentinel` and `tailSentinel` representing the leftmost sentinel and rightmost sentinel respectively.\
+Each levels have `SkipNode` fields `head_sentinel` and `tail_sentinel` representing the leftmost sentinel and rightmost sentinel respectively.\
-It also has field `cachedRightWidth` that stores the width of the right elements given that the _`Indexable Skip-list`_ reads offset of each nodes from left to right.
+It also has field `cached_right_width` that stores the width of the right elements given that the _`Indexable Skip-list`_ reads offset of each nodes from left to right.

 #### Struct: `LevelRecordsList`
 It stores the `head` and `tail` of a `LevelRecord`.